 “Anyone who believes that they have common sense has simply forgotten who taught them what they know” — Alan Quilley

 Fast forward a few years when construction managers were still using paper notepads.
 At that point in time regulations consisted of “one size fits all” standards and it was thought that if you were compliant, it was safe.

 Years later there was a fundamental change.
 Companies no longer relied on the “one size fits all” standards and began to implement systems that established reasonable measures to keep their workers safe.

 Eventually, companies concluded there were three main reasons for managing their risks:

 1. There was a MORAL OBLIGATION to avoid putting workers in hazardous situations.

 2. There were STANDARDS that created a legal responsibility for companies to maintain safe working conditions.

-3. Time, money and effort spent on dealing with accidents and/or incidents COST more than it did trying to prevent them.
+3. Time, money, and effort spent on dealing with accidents and/or incidents COST more than it did try to prevent them.